Skip nav to main content.

 Ownership and Structure:

 Fannie Mae and Freddie Mac have different ownership structures.
-Fannie Mae is a publicly traded company with shareholders, while Freddie Mac was also publicly traded until it was placed into conservatorship by the U.S. government in 2008 during the financial crisis.
+Fannie Mae is a publicly traded company with shareholders.
+At the same time, Freddie Mac was also publicly traded until it was placed into conservatorship by the U.S. government in 2008 during the financial crisis.
 Since then, Freddie Mac has been under government control.

 Product Focus:

-While both Fannie Mae and Freddie Mac purchase and securitize a variety of mortgage products, they may have slightly different product focuses or guidelines.
+While Fannie Mae and Freddie Mac purchase and securitize various mortgage products, they may have slightly different product focus or guidelines.
 For example, they may have different underwriting standards or eligibility criteria for the loans they purchase.

 Market Impact:

-Fannie Mae and Freddie Mac are both significant players in the mortgage market and play a crucial role in providing liquidity and stability.
-Their actions and policies can have a significant impact on mortgage rates, underwriting standards, and overall market conditions.
+Fannie Mae and Freddie Mac are significant players in the mortgage market and play a crucial role in providing liquidity and stability.
+Their actions and policies can significantly impact mortgage rates, underwriting standards, and overall market conditions.